quixio/quix-streams/README.md

 ```

- Each layer has his own responsabilities:
+Each layer has his own responsibilities:

-- <b>Streaming layer</b>: It is the main layer of the library that users should use by default.
-It includes among others, all the <b>syntax sugar</b> needed to have a pleasant experience with the library.
-Another important responsability of this layer is the <b>embedded time-series buffer</b> system.
+- <b>Streaming layer</b>: This is the main layer of the library that users should use by default.
+It includes all the <b>syntax sugar</b> needed to have a pleasant experience with the library.
+Another important responsibility of this layer is the <b>embedded time-series buffer</b> system.

-- <b>Telemetry layer</b>: This layer is responsible of implementing the `Codecs` serialization and de-serialization of all the <b>Telemetry messages</b> of the Quix Streams protocol like time-series and non time-series messages, stream metadata, stream properties messages, parameters definitions, as well as the creating the [Stream context](#library-features-) scopes responsible of the separation between data comming from different sources.
-This layer also implement a `Stream Process` system to concatenate different Stream processes that can be used to implement complex low-level Telemetry services.
+- <b>Telemetry layer</b>: This layer is responsible for implementing the `Codecs` serialization and de-serialization for all the <b>Telemetry messages</b> of the Quix Streams protocol.
+This includes time-series and non time-series messages, stream metadata, stream properties messages, parameters definitions, as well as creating the [Stream context](#library-features-) scopes responsible for the separation between data coming from different sources.
+This layer also implements a `Stream Process` system to concatenate different Stream processes that can be used to implement complex low-level Telemetry services.

-- <b>Transport layer</b>: This layer is responsible of the <b>communication with the message broker</b> and implementing some features to deal with the own message broker features and limitations.
+- <b>Transport layer</b>: This layer is responsible for the <b>communication with the message broker</b> and implementing some features to deal with the message broker's features and limitations.
 Some of these features are `message splitting`, `checkpointing`, `partition revokation`, `connectivity issues recovering` among others.
-This layer is also responsible to implement a `wrapping messages system` to allow different messages types of the library Protocol and to define the base classes for the `Codecs` implementation of each messages of that Protocol on ther upper layers of the library.
-For <b>Kafka</b> support this base library uses internally [Confluent .NET Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-dotnet), that at the same time uses the library [librdkafka - the Apache Kafka C/C++ client library](https://github.com/edenhill/librdkafka) under the hood.
+This layer is also responsible for implementing a `wrapping messages system` to allow different message types of the library Protocol, and to define the base classes for the `Codecs` implementation of each messages of that Protocol on the upper layers of the library.
+For <b>Kafka</b> support, this base library uses internally [Confluent .NET Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-dotnet), which uses the library [librdkafka - the Apache Kafka C/C++ client library](https://github.com/edenhill/librdkafka).

-For wider information and general questions about the architecture of the library you can join to our official [Slack channel](https://quix.io/slack-invite).
+For more information and general questions about the architecture of the library you can join to our official [Slack channel](https://quix.io/slack-invite).

 ## Using Quix Streams with Quix SaaS platform

-This library doesn't have any dependency to any comercial product, but if you use it together with [Quix SaaS platform](https://www.quix.io) you will get some advantatges out of box during your development process like auto-configuration, monitoring, data explorer, data persistence, pipeline visualization, metrics and more.
+This library doesn't have any dependency on any commercial product, but if you use it together with [Quix SaaS platform](https://www.quix.io) you will get some advantatges out of the box during your development process such as auto-configuration, monitoring, data explorer, data persistence, pipeline visualization, metrics, and more.

 ## Contribution Guide

 Contributing is a great way to learn and we especially welcome those who haven't contributed to an OSS project before.
 We're very open to any feedback or code contributions to this OSS project ❤️.
-Read first our [Contributing File](https://github.com/quixai/quix-streams/blob/main/CONTRIBUTING.md) for how you can best give feedback and contribute.
+Before contributing, please read our [Contributing File](https://github.com/quixai/quix-streams/blob/main/CONTRIBUTING.md) for how you can best give feedback and contribute.

 ## Need help?

-If you run into any problems, ask on #quixhelp in [The Stream Slack channel](https://quix.io/slack-invite), alternatively create an [issue](https://github.com/quixai/quix-streams/issues)
+If you run into any problems, ask on #quix-help in [The Stream Slack channel](https://quix.io/slack-invite), alternatively create an [issue](https://github.com/quixai/quix-streams/issues)

 ## Roadmap